aditi-acharya/event-management-system/README.md

 Event-Management-System project done mainly as a DBMS course mini-project.

-Used mysql for queries and as database and python tkinter for gui
+Used mysql for queries and database and python tkinter for gui